Fine-Tuning and Deploying Large Language Models Over Edges: Issues and Approaches: Compressing LLMs for Edge Devices

-In order to reduce the dependence on training data, knowledge distillation can be used to compress the teacher LLMs into smaller student models to reduce inference costs and memory usage.
-However, traditional knowledge distillation methods face a distribution mismatch between training outputs and those generated during inference.
-More specifically, the teacher LLMs have more complex output spaces than the student models due to the limited expressiveness.
-The forward Kullback–Leibler (FKL) divergence in traditional knowledge distillation also induces that the student models may assign high probabilities to the void regions of the expert LLMs and thereby generated unlikely samples from their corresponding teacher LLMs \cite{Agarwal2024}.
-R. Agarwal \emph{et al.} introduce the generalized knowledge distillation (GKD) algorithm that handles the aforementioned distribution mismatch based on: 1) replacing the FKL divergence by the reverse KL (RKL) divergence or generalized Jensen-Shannon (GJS) divergence; and 2) using the on-policy data that is generated by student model and guided by feedback of teacher.
-More specifically, the application of the RKL/GJS divergence enforces the student model to focus on the high-probability regions of the distribution of teacher model which avoiding overfitting to low-probability regions.
-In this way, the limited expressiveness of student models can be alleviated.
-Moreover, the GKD can be combined with RL fine-tuning to optimize both task-specific rewards and general model performance.
-Numerical results show that the GKD can substantial improvements in both factual consistency and summary quality when tested on the XSum dataset for summarization.
-The GKD is also evaluated for task-agnostic distillation using instruction tuning on the FLAN2021 dataset.
-The on-policy GKD with RKL outperformed other methods on the MMLU and BBH benchmark suites, demonstrating its versatility and effectiveness in improving model performance across diverse tasks.
+{ \paragraph{\bfseries Compression-and-Train} In order to reduce the dependence on training data, a target LLM can be treated as a teacher model to distill and transfer the acquired knowledge to the student model that generally requires lower inference costs and memory footprint.
+However, traditional distillation techniques for LLMs require fixed datasets that necessitate either costly teacher-generated outputs or token-level probability annotations.
+Due to limited expressiveness, student models may fail to match the distributions of teacher LLMs and generate unlikely samples when minimizing forward Kullback–Leibler (KL) divergence on the fixed datasets \cite{Agarwal2024}.
+R. Agarwal \emph{et al.} in \cite{Agarwal2024} proposed a compress-and-train model compression, termed as generalized knowledge distillation (GKD), which handles the distribution mismatch based on: 1) replacing the forward KL divergence by the reverse KL divergence or generalized Jensen-Shannon (GJS) divergence; and 2) using the on-policy datasets that are generated by the student model under the guidance of teacher feedback, as shown in Fig. \ref{fig:kd}.
+At the stage of distillation, the GKD technique combines the supervised distillation with the on-policy based distillation and can leverage the student-generated data (c.f. red arrow in Fig. \ref{fig:kd}) to mitigate the distribution mismatch between teacher and student models.
+Moreover, the application of reverse KL and GJS divergence at distillation directs the student model toward the high-probability regions of teacher LLMs and prevents overfitting to low-probability regions in order to mitigate the limitations in expressiveness of student models.
+Numerical results show that the GKD achieves substantial improvements in both factual consistency and summary quality when tested on the XSum dataset for summarization \cite{Agarwal2024}.
+When distilled on task-agnostic fine-tuned language net dataset, the GKD with reverse KL divergence outperforms other distillation techniques on the massive multitask language understanding and big-bench hard benchmark suites, demonstrating its versatility and effectiveness for model performance preservation.